libwebservices/libwebservices.github.io/about.md

 * [Visit Paris](https://www.visitparisregion.com/en) is the region's official visitors guide.
 Created using Hugo.
 * [United Nations World Statistics Day](https://worldstatisticsday.org/)
 * [Code4Lib National Conference](https://2021.code4lib.org/) was created using Jekyll.
 * [Smashing Magazine](https://www.smashingmagazine.com/) is a popular site for web dev learning that uses Hugo.
-Here is the [story of their switch to an SSG](https://www.smashingmagazine.com/2017/03/a-little-surprise-is-waiting-for-you-here/).
+Here is the [story of their switch to an SSG](https://www.smashingmagazine.com/2017/03/a-little-surprise-is-waiting-for-you-here/); and an early [article about lessons learned](https://www.smashingmagazine.com/2016/08/using-a-static-site-generator-at-scale-lessons-learned/).